ihonen/Qt-OpenGL-Template/README.md

 - `Source/Renderer` contains **OpenGL-dependent application layer code** and is **written in C**

 In other words, the OpenGL-based `Renderer` is independent of the Qt-based `Gui`.
+We could relatively easily swap Qt for any other framework to implement the user interface.

 This example uses GL3W to load OpenGL functions.